avantrec/avantrec.github.io/sonoplus-faq/index.md

 You can also adjust the speaker volume and stop the audio stream, directly from the Sonos app.

-## How does the SonoPlus AirPlay feature work?
+## How does SonoPlus AirPlay work?

 SonoPlus uses the open source [AirConnect](https://github.com/philippe44/AirConnect) software project to provide AirPlay (v1) capabilities to all Sonos players.